 The largest source of transportation revenue is from the federal government.
 Funding is received through various federal transportation agencies, including Federal Highway, Transit, Aviation and Railroad Administrations.
 The previous transportation funding act, Fixing America's Surface Transportation (FAST) Act, authorized federal programs for the 5-year period from 2016-2020.
 It expired Sept.
 30, 2020 but was extended for another year by continuing resolution.
 In November 2021, the federal transportation bill, called the Infrastructure Investment and Jobs Act (IIJA), was reauthorized.
-The new bill is estimated to increase federal funding to Missouri approximately 25% for the next five years.
+The new bill is estimated to increase federal funding to Missouri approximately 25% for the 5-year period from 2022-2026.
 Federal revenue for other modes is reliant on the timing of project expenditures.